groovenauts/MatchItFast/doc/HOW_TO_PREPARE_DOCUMENT_EMBEDDINGS.md

 bq extract --destination_format=NEWLINE_DELIMITED_JSON ds.document_embeddings 'gs://mybucket/document_embeddings/index/embeddings_*.json'
 ```

-The Match It Fast app also reqiures metadata (ID, title, url) for the articles staged on the Google Cloud Storage bucket.
+The MatchIt Fast app also reqiures metadata (ID, title, url) for the articles staged on the Google Cloud Storage bucket.
 To address this task, we adopt the Cloud Dataflow pipeline to extract metadata from BigQuery table and save them into individual files on GCS.

 The source of the pipeline is BigQuery